daniel-flex/centrifuge-chain/pallets/crowdloan-claim/README.md

 a commmunity-funding campaign, called [crowdloan](https://github.com/paritytech/polkadot/blob/master/runtime/common/src/crowdloan.rs), for acquiring a parachain slot on the relay chain.
-For doing so, contributors lock DOTs on the Polkadot/Kusama relay chain, for the duration of the parachain slot auction compaign.
+For doing so, contributors lock DOTs on the Polkadot/Kusama relay chain, for the duration of the parachain slot auction campaign.
 If the campaign is successfully closed, for forgoing staking during the crowdloan campaign, contributors are rewarded in native tokens of the parachain (on a parachain account).
 Otherwise, if the campaign miserably fail, the locked DOTs are given back to the contributor.